JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 All the methods in this class are overrides of the methods in the `Configurable` interface.
 Readers are encouraged to review the Javadoc comments for the `Configurable` methods.
-Also review notes about [IntelliJ Platform Interactions](settings_guide.md#intellij-platform-interactions-with-configurable) with `Configurable` methods.
+Also, review notes about [IntelliJ Platform Interactions](settings_guide.md#intellij-platform-interactions-with-configurable) with `Configurable` methods.

 ## Testing the Custom Settings Plugin